siekman-io/mnemosyne/README.md

 Everything is stored in the database

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
+Functions:
+* Create bookmark categories in the database.
+* Add bookmark links to categories in the database.
+* Show blocks with your categories and links from the database
+* Add simple notes in the database with timestamp
+* Searchbar in header for the searchengines to search directly from your startpage
+* Option to check availabilty of a domainname by TransIP.nl

 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed.

-Use the `BLANK_README.md` to get started.

 <!-- CONTACT -->